 Crepe batter is perfect for packing in the cooler as it keeps for several days and a simple basic recipe can be either sweet or savory.

 Be sure to give your coals plenty of time to light and use a grill grate to elevate the pan off the coals just enough to simulate medium heat on your conventional stove top.

 With Mother’s Day right around the corner I can think of no better way to honor mom than an outdoor crepe feast surrounded by spring flowers and the smell of smoke filling the air.

 1 cup flour

 In large bowl or a blender combine the eggs and milk and whisk or use low speed on your blender to combine.
 Add the salt, sugar, flour and oil or butter and combine well.

 Heat the Barebones Flat Pan on a grill grate set over coals.
 Coat with butter or oil then add about a scant 1/4 cup crepe batter to the grill.
 Swirl the pan to coat as much of the bottom of the pan as possible.

 Let cook until the top looks dry, about 30 - 40 seconds.
 Carefully flip and cook just until the bottom is golden.

-Fill then fold the crepe in half in half again.
+Fill, then fold the crepe in half, then in half again.
 Serve while warm.

 Sweet - Rhubarb Crepe with Mascarpone